Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 ### GitHub

 1. Go to Github.com (using your browser of choice) and create a new public repository using the user interface.
-Name it `git-basic-excercises`
+Name it `git-basic-exercises`

 2. You will see a bunch of weird looking things.
 There is a section entitled "…or push an existing repository from the command line".
-We have an existing reporitory and a command line.
+We have an existing repository and a command line.
 So this seems appropriate.
 Copy the commands from there and paste them into your terminal. this will push your changes to github.

 3. Refresh your browser.
 Cool eh?